 “This program is relatively small, and you realize how much you have to learn from the people who are exploring similar fields to you,” she said.
 “Getting to know my peers was a great way to see what options there were and what various paths people could pursue in the major.
 The major itself is very teamwork oriented, so establishing relationships with peers early on makes facilitating group work a lot easier down the line.”

-Grace will graduate in May and has accepted a 12-month internship with the Northeast Ohio Regional Sewer District in Cleveland.
+Grace graduated in May and has accepted a 12-month internship with the Northeast Ohio Regional Sewer District in Cleveland.

 “My role as an emergency management paraprofessional intern will give me experience working with multiple agencies to create and update emergency plans for a public utility,” she says.
 “I’m excited to work with professionals in the field and to be exposed to a variety of emergency planning opportunities.”